 With health becoming a primary concern, more moms are starting to pack their kids lunches.
 At first, the best lunches for kids seem to be healthier options, but as the grind of the school year takes its toll, those school lunch ideas start to become more random and less healthy.

+Many summer camps don’t offer heating facilities, so kids lunches must be eaten cold or at room temperature.
 One problem is that kids tend to be quite fickle with their food choices.
 What they proclaim is the best meal ever can become the most grotesque thing they’ve ever laid their eyes on within a span of 24 hours.

 Tips for Packing Cold Toddler Lunches

 The key is to swap things up and throw unique choices at them.
 That way, their mind is always occupied by something new and exciting.

 Here’s how to pack the best cold lunch for kids.
 Sandwiches are still an option so don’t be afraid to include them from time to time.

 Best Cold Lunch Ideas for Kids and Toddlers